 Much of the 4th grade reading curriculum teaches students how to analyze the books they read.
 Rather than just understand the plot and information given in a text, students are encouraged to think about the messages in a text and how it relates to their own lives.
 They also compare texts to each other and make connections both within one text and across multiple texts.
 In short, 4th graders begin to learn how to “think” and talk about a text in order to find their deeper meanings and messages.
 This is done both with texts students read independently and texts read by the whole class or smaller groups of students.
 Teachers may often use a class read-aloud to show students strategies for thinking about and analyzing what they read, encouraging them to do this in their own reading.
 Students also do this as they write in more detail about the texts they read.

 In order to build reading skills, your 4th grader:

 - Uses specific examples from the text to explain characters’ motivations, main events, central themes, or ideas about a text.

 - Uses the context of a text to determine the meaning of a word.

-- Identifies and refers to the different parts of a poem and plays such as verses, settings, and characters.
+- Identifies and refers to the different parts of poems and plays, such as verses, settings, and characters.

 - Uses previous knowledge to read unfamiliar multi-syllable words.

-- Compare Perspectives: Read two texts, one which is first-hand and one which is written in third person about the same event.
+- Compare Perspectives: Read two texts, one that is first-hand and one written in third person about the same event.
 Talk with your child about the differences and why she thinks these differences exist.
 Or try this yourself!
-After sharing an event with your child, each of you can write about it from your own perspectives.
-Or choose an event which one of you experienced first-hand, that each of you can write about.
+After sharing an event with your child, each of you can write about it from your own perspective.
+Or choose an event one of you experienced first-hand that both of you can write about individually.
 Talk about the differences between what you wrote to gain a better understanding of perspective.

-- Read magazine and newspaper articles focusing on illustrations, graphs or charts.
-Point out to your child what they show, ask her to help you interpret it and discuss how they help explain or elaborate on the text.
+- Read magazine and newspaper articles, focusing on illustrations, graphs, or charts.
+Point out to your child what they show, ask her to help you interpret them, and discuss how they help explain or elaborate on the text.